 When it comes to IT departments, bigger has not necessarily been better.

 From the moment mainframes were introduced, engineers were hard at work finding ways to make the machines smaller, faster and more efficient.
 Today, hyperconvergence helps businesses reduce infrastructure to once unimaginable levels while improving scalability and agility.
-Combining storage, compute and networking capabilities in one appliance offers several important benefits for your business
+Combining storage, compute and networking capabilities in one appliance offers several significant benefits for your business.

 Less Planned and Unplanned Downtime